Table of contents

 What’s more, there are some general industry rules you must follow in order to get accreditation and trust when you build your own e-wallet.
 They are industry regulations and security regulations in the first place.
 Let’s take a closer look together.

-Build your own e-wallet: keep in mind the industry regulations
+Keep in mind the industry regulations

 When you build your own e-wallet, the main difficulty with industry regulation is that they differ across countries.
 But let’s take USA-based regulations as an example here.